Orange-Code-Project/anicana-docs-en/source/game-development/persona.rst

 ###########################

 | PERSONA is an NFT that plays the role of a catalyst to trigger specific smart contracts on ANICANA.
 The smart contracts are ERC721 compliant.
-| They are primarily created by publishers and offered to players (content users).
+| They are primarily created by publishers and offered to Consumer (content users).
 | The methods of offering may vary, including paid options and rewards in events.
 | The generation of PERSONA requires both SQUARE and ANIMA.
 | PERSONA has internal values, and Validators can set these internal values when generating PERSONA.